 If you are asked to meet in person, Student Accessibility Services is located at:

 Step Four: Eligibility Determination for Services

 If you are deemed eligible and approved for accommodations and services, you will be provided with an accommodation letter outlining specific accommodations along with educational resources.
-The letter will be sent electronically with hard copies upon request.
+The letter will be sent electronically to your NU Student email with hard copies upon request.